maratai/craftery/games/gamebooks_and_solo_games.md

 - *Love and Lust Expansion*.
 - *War!
 Expansion*.

+# Gamebooks and Solo Games: General
+- Sam Gorski and D. F. Lovett, eds. *Top Ten Games You Can Play in Your Head by Yourself*, 2nd ed.
+I'm convinced this is a loving parody but it's a *terrific* loving parody.

 # Mike Lambo Solitaire Games
 I haven't played these yet but I'm looking forward!